-The programme is primarily aimed at early stage researchers who already finished their Master’s thesis.
-If, however, you manage to submit a convincing application with a project idea that matches our Institute well, we may in exceptional cases also take master students.
+The programme is primarily aimed at researchers in their first years and who have already finished their Master’s thesis.
+If, however, you manage to submit a convincing application with a project idea that matches our institute well, we may in exceptional cases also take master students.

 I do not speak German, may I apply nevertheless?

 It is not compulsory to be in command of the German language – we do however ask you to be fluent in English to make for a valuable exchange.
-Of course, it would be an advantage to understand German so as to be able to follow some specialist discussions and some interesting events, such as the monthly event “Digitaler Salon”, which is exclusively in German.
+Of course, it would be an advantage to understand German so as to be able to follow some specialist discussions and some interesting events, such as the monthly event “Digitaler Salon”, which is in German only.

 I cannot come to Berlin for a job interview.
 Is it possible to have a Skype-interview?